Sandun01/Ambrosia/README.md

 </h2>

 <h5>
-	:no_entry:  For educational purposes only.
+	:no_entry: For educational purposes only. :no_entry:
 </h5>